 When Flash was still a valid option for media playback in the online video world the RTMP Flash-specific protocol could help us stream with low-latency.
 As Flash is now no longer a viable option, we cannot use the RTMP protocol as a delivery protocol anymore.
 Most adaptive bitrate streaming is done with HLS those days, since it is the de-facto standard for reaching mobile devices and it also works well on a wide array of devices from desktop computers to set-top boxes.

 Typical reasons for latency in today's HLS streaming include:

-As of mid-2017 Apple recommends a default of 10-second content chunks and a certain number of packets to create a meaningful playback buffer.
-This results in about 30 seconds of end-to-end delay from origin to viewers.
-Add a CDN to the party (which you should want for proper scaling) and you could navigate the 60 seconds latency waters ... so if you have a 45 seconds latency with your live HLS stream, you are within range of current industry standards for "classic" latency HLS.
+As of mid-2017 Apple recommends a default of 10-seconds content chunks and a certain number of packets to create a meaningful playback buffer.
+This results in a de-facto 30 seconds end-to-end delay from origin to viewers.
+Add a CDN, peak-time network congestion, encoder restarts to the party and you could navigate the 30-60 seconds latency waters ...

 If you are sure low-latency streaming is for you then read on.

-Knowing the above we used the below player code for our testing:
+Knowing the above we used the below player code: